 Do you pass my details on to any other organisations or individuals?

 Any information you provide is us is held in strictest confidence.
-We will never sell your data to another organisation.
-If we ever need to send data to a third party working on our behalf e.g. a music store selling our merchandise we will make sure the company has signed a data processing agreement with us, so that they are bound to take care of your data in the same way we do.
+We won’t sell your data to another organisation.
+When we need to send data to a third party working on our behalf e.g. a music store, we will make sure the company has signed a data processing agreement, so that they are bound to take care of your data in the same way we do.

 We sometimes place small data files on your computer.
 These are known as cookies and their use is standard across most websites.
 There are several types of cookie and they have different functions or uses.
 For example, some cookies help us improve the experience of our website or help us tailor our content to you.